 The trend of integrating custom graphics of all kinds into user interfaces is getting even stronger and more diverse.
 From small graphic elements that both attract users’ attention to some zones, functions, or information to memorable mascots, prominent hero illustrations and product images, 3D graphics and animated stories – it seems, designers now are super armed for any goals.
 Made in various styles, custom graphics effectively support the quick perception of the information on the page or screen.
 They also set the solid foundation of visual originality and adds aesthetics and beauty to landing pages, blogs, and websites.

-Webpages for the blog articles devoted to zero-waste living feature custom title illustrations as well as slight and attractive graphics for loading animation
+Webpages for the blog articles devoted to zero-waste living feature custom title illustrations as well as slight and attractive graphics for a loading animation

 The examples of custom book covers and theme illustrations we designed for the audiobook store ABUK